ruthchia/MyastheniaGravis_AnalysisCode/README.md

 _____

-Code for each analysis are deposited as individual notebooks:
+Code for each analysis are deposited as individual notebooks in the following folders.
+Each folder might contain more than one notebook as some analysis was performed per cohort followed by meta analysis.

-1. QC of genotype data
+1. QC of genotype data and imputation

 2. Genome-wide association analysis (GWAS)

 3. Transcriptome-wide association analysis (TWAS)

-4. HLA fine mapping
+4. HLA fine mapping & genotype correlation

 5. Genetic correlation using LDSC

 6. Mendelian Randomization

 7. Priority index analysis